Perniagaan: Perniagaan

 It is unclear exactly when or why the newspaper shortened its name (around 1906 or 1907).
 Some histories, such as that of Ahmat Adam, treat them as two separate newspapers, while others consider them to be the same.

-In 1907 Lauw Giok Lan, a journalist active in the Tiong Hoa Hwee Koan became editor of Perniagaan.
+In 1907 Lauw Giok Lan, a journalist active in the Tiong Hoa Hwee Koan, became editor of Perniagaan.
 Lauw apparently had some disagreements with the owners of Perniagaan because around 1910 he started to discuss founding a competing paper with Yoe Sin Gie, who worked as a bookkeeper for the company.
 This new paper was called Sin Po, and it would eventually surpass Perniagaan and become its rival.
 When that paper started printing a daily edition in 1912, Lauw left his position at Perniagaan.

 In the same year that Lauw had joined (1907), another young journalist named Gouw Peng Liang was appointed as an editor of Perniagaan.
 He would soon become an important figure in the paper's history.
-In 1909 he became editor in chief.
+In 1909 he became editor-in-chief.
 And after stepping down from that position in 1916, he bought the newspaper in 1917 and made himself director.
 During the period of Gouw Peng Liang's editorship, the historian and journalist Liem Thian Joe worked for the paper.
-For a time in 1918, J. R. Razoux Kuhr, who had previously been editor of Sin Po, was appointed editor-in-chief of the paper, but he left before the year was ended.
+For a time in 1918, J. R. Razoux Kuhr, who had previously been editor of Sin Po, was appointed editor-in-chief of the paper, but he left before the year ended.

-From 1926 to 1929 the Thio Tjin Boen, who had previously been editor of Taman Sari and Warna Warta, became editor in chief of Perniagaan.
+From 1926 to 1929, Thio Tjin Boen, who had previously been editor of Taman Sari and Warna Warta, became editor-in-chief of Perniagaan.
 During his time as editor, the longtime owner and director, Gouw Peng Liang, died.
 In 1928, two months before he died, Gouw sold Perniagaan to Liem Tiauw Goan.
-At around this time H. Husino (AKA Oh Sien Hong) became editor in chief of Perniagaan.
+At around this time, H. Husino (AKA Oh Sien Hong) became editor-in-chief of Perniagaan.

 In 1930 Phoa Liong Gie purchased the newspaper and renamed it Siang Po.